All-optical non-linear chiral ultrafast magnetization dynamics driven by circularly polarized magnetic fields: Analytical model

-In Figs. \ref{fig:2} and \ref{fig:3}, we present the results of our systematic study, where solid lines represent the analytical results, while dots are obtained from the micromagnetic simulations.
-The excellent agreement allows us to validate our analytical model and to confirm the existence of the non-linear chiral effect.

-First, we study the relevance of the polarization state of the external B-field.
-Fig. \ref{fig:2}(a) shows the total rotation of the magnetization induced as a function of the polarization state of the external B-field (characterized by $\phi_0$), for B-field amplitudes of 400 T (blue), 600 T (red) and 800 T (black).
-Our simulations confirm a null effect for a linearly polarized B-field, a maximum response for circular polarization, and the chiral character of this phenomena.
+Fig. 3, presents the induced magnetization rotation as derived from the analytical model (solid lines) and the micromagnetic simulations (dots).
+The excellent agreement allows us to validate our model and demonstrate the reported non-linear chiral effect.
+First, Fig. 3(a) shows the total rotation of the magnetization as a function of the polarization state (characterized by $\phi_0$) of an external B-field of $t_p=3$ ps, for amplitudes of 60 T (blue) , 100 T (red) and 140 T (black).
+Our simulations confirm no rotation for a linearly polarized B-field, and a maximum rotation for circular polarization.
+The chiral character of the phenomenon is also evidenced.

-Figure \ref{fig:2}(b) depicts the inverse dependency of the magnetization rotation with the B-field frequency.
-The agreement is excellent, though we observe a small deviation in the magnetization rotation for $B_0=800\;\mathrm{T}$ and $f=100\;\mathrm{THz}$ when compared to micromagnetic simulations, which we attribute to the effect of the damping.
-In this case, the magnetization no longer lies in the $xz$ plane but acquires a $y$ component.
-Since the drift field also points in that direction, the torque is consequently diminished.
-This frequency scaling suggests that the non-linear effect presented is particularly relevant for ultrafast B-fields at THz frequencies.
-However, note that the linear contribution also plays its role at those frequencies.

-In figure \ref{fig:3}(a) we show the second-order scaling of the magnetization dynamics with the external B-field amplitude.
-We consider a pulse duration of $t_p=750\;\mathrm{fs}$ , with central frequencies of 400 THz (blue), 250 THz (red) and 100 THz (black).
-As in the previous case, we observe a small overestimation of the total magnetization rotation for the largest fields (last two points for $f=100\;\mathrm{THz}$).

-Finally, we confirm that the non-linear chiral effect presented in this work is cumulative in time, as predicted from Eq. (\ref{eq:maxrot}).
-Fig. \ref{fig:3}(b) depicts the total rotation of the magnetization for a B-field pulse of frequency $250\;\mathrm{THz}$ as a function of the pulse duration, $t_p$.
-Remarkably, even for a B-field of $B_0=400\;\mathrm{T}$, a complete switching can be achieved in sub-ps times.
-Lower B-field frequencies or longer pulses would allow to reduce the required B-field amplitude for achieving all-optical ferromagnetic switching.
+Fig. 3(b) depicts the inverse dependency of the magnetization rotation with the B-field frequency.
+This frequency scaling suggests that the non-linear induced rotation is particularly relevant for external B-fields at THz frequencies.
+However, note that the linear dynamics (with the external field) would also contribute at those frequencies.
+Fig. 3(c) shows the second-order scaling of the magnetization dynamics with the external B-field amplitude for central frequencies of 250 THz (blue), 100 THz (red) and 50 THz (black).
+As expected, the total rotation increases with the B-field amplitude, being already measurable at tens of T. Finally, Fig. 3(d) depicts the total rotation of the magnetization for a B-field pulse of frequency $50\;\mathrm{THz}$ as a function of the pulse duration, $t_p$.
+This latter result confirms that the non-linear chiral effect presented in this work is cumulative in time, as predicted from Eq. (\ref{eq:maxrot}).